History menu >

 Edward married Edith Isabella Milner in London in 1881 and they had seven sons, Edward Backhouse, John Yate, Lawrence Milner, Henry Ellis, Hugh Methven, Geoffrey Allen and Charles Stafford Gray Robinson.

-In 1941 newspapers reported Edward's funeral at Great Malvern Priory.
+In 1941 newspapers reported Rev Edward Robinson's funeral at Great Malvern Priory.

 Of the four sons who were living after the Great War, we gather Edward Backhouse became a tea planter, Hugh Methven became a schoolmaster, Charles Milner joined the diplomatic service and was awarded the CMG, and Charles Stafford Gray Robinson became a chartering department manager.